MiguelCastillo/bit-loader-cache/README.md

 ```

 ## dest
 File name to write the cache to.
-Defaults to `.bundler-cache.json`
+Defaults to `.bundler-cache.json` and written to the current working directory.

 ``` javascript
 cachePlugin({